 This is Lebowitz off the cuff.
 Her writing — pointed, taut and economical — is equally forthright, irascible, and unapologetically opinionated.

 Lebowitz worked odd jobs, such as taxi driving, belt peddling, and apartment cleaning (“with a small specialty in Venetian blinds”), before being hired by Andy Warhol as a columnist for Interview.
 That was followed by a stint at Mademoiselle.
 Her first book, a collection of essays titled Metropolitan Life, was a bestseller, as was a second collection, Social Studies.
 By turns ironic, facetious, deadpan, sarcastic, wry, wisecracking, and waggish, Lebowitz’s prose is wickedly entertaining.
-Her two books are collected in the Fran Lebowitz Reader, with a new preface by the author.
+Her two books are collected in The Fran Lebowitz Reader, with a new preface by the author.
 The Fran Lebowitz Reader has been published in nine languages including French, Korean, Russian, Spanish, and Turkish.
 In 2021 it was published for the first time in the United Kingdom and became a bestseller.
 Lebowitz is also the author of the children’s book, Mr. Chas and Lisa Sue Meet the Pandas.

 Between 2001 to 2007, Lebowitz had a recurring role as Judge Janice Goldberg on the television drama Law & Order.
 She also had a part in the Martin Scorsese-directed film, The Wolf of Wall Street (2013).
 A raconteur if ever there was one, Lebowitz has long been a regular on various talk shows including those hosted by Jimmy Fallon, Conan O'Brien, and Bill Maher.
 In an interview with the Paris Review, Lebowitz said “I’m not a nervous person.
 I’m not afraid to be on TV.
 I’m only afraid when I write.
 When I’m at my desk I feel like most people would feel if they went on TV.”

 She can also be seen in various documentary films including the American Experience series on New York City, as well as Mapplethorpe: Look at the Pictures (2016), Regarding Susan Sontag (2014), and Superstar: The Life and Times of Andy Warhol (1990), among others.
 In 2010 Martin Scorsese directed a documentary about Lebowitz for HBO titled Public Speaking.
 A limited documentary series, Pretend It's a City, also directed by Martin Scorsese, premiered on Netflix in 2021, and was nominated for the 2021 Emmys in the Outstanding Documentary Or Nonfiction Series category.
 In 2021 she was awarded the Forte dei Marmi Festival della Satira Lifetime Achievement Award and was a 2021 Foreign Press Honorary Awardee – an award given by the Foreign Press Correspondents Association & Club USA.

-Lebowitz was once named one of the year's most stylish women by Vanity Fair.
+Lebowitz was named to Vanity Fair’s International Best Dressed List Hall of Fame in 2008.
 She remains a style icon.
 Lebowitz lives in New York City, as she does not believe that she would be allowed to live anywhere else.